Also See Calvinism

 As for you, if you will walk before Me as your father David walked, in integrity of heart and uprightness, doing according to all that I have commanded you and will keep My statutes and My ordinances, (1 Kings 9:4 NASB)

-and tore the kingdom away from the house of David and gave it to you--yet you have not been like My servant David, who kept My commandments and who followed Me with all his heart, to do only that which was right in My sight; (1 Kings 14:8 NASB)
+(To Jeroboam) ...
+I exalted you from among the people and made you leader over My people Israel, and tore the kingdom away from the house of David and gave it to you - yet you have not been like My servant David, who kept My commandments and who followed Me with all his heart, to do only that which was right in My sight; (1 Kings 14:7-8 NASB)

 There was a man in the land of Uz whose name was Job; and that man was blameless, upright, fearing God and turning away from evil.
 (Job 1:1 NASB)

-Acts 10 tells us of the Gentile Cornelius, whose good works obviously pleased God, who sent an angel to tell Cornelius that his "prayers and alms had gone up for a memorial" before Him, and instructed him to send for the apostle Peter.
-Peter too was given a vision in which he was told not to call unclean what God had cleansed.
+Acts 10 tells us of the Gentile Cornelius, whose good works obviously pleased God who sent an angel to tell Cornelius that his "prayers and alms had gone up for a memorial" before Him, and instructed him to send for the apostle Peter.
+Peter too was given a vision and told not to call unclean what God had cleansed.
 He was also told that he was to go with the three men who had been sent by the Father to take him to Cornelius' house.
 When Peter arrived, he preached the Gospel to Cornelius, his household and friends.
 The Holy Spirit fell on the group and they were baptized.

 Then Peter began to speak: "I now realize how true it is that God does not show favoritism but accepts men from every nation who fear him and do what is right."
 (Acts 10:34, 35)

+The point is that God looked favorably on Cornelius' good deeds, which were certainly not seen as "filthy rags".
 However, this does not mean we can rely on our morality or good works for salvation.
-Some might think that because Cornelius was looked upon with favor before he embraced the gospel, they too may be accepted without doing so.
-However, Cornelius readily receive the gospel, and became a follower of Christ, when he heard it.
-This differentiates him from the many moral people who hear the message of God's mercy, but pay little attention.
+As soon as Cornelius heard the Gospel he became a follower of Christ, This differentiates him from the many moral people who hear the message of God's mercy, but pay little attention.
 (See Salvation)

 "For what great nation is there that has a god so near to it as is the Lord our God whenever we call on Him?
 (Deuteronomy 4:7 NASB)